 About the Study

 This Department of Labor-funded study builds on evaluations of prior DOL reentry efforts, including the Linking to Employment Activities Pre-Release and Pathway Home grants, which focused on incarceration at the state and local levels.
-The PROWD grants evaluation will help build the evidence base about what works for employment-focused reentry programs serving people exiting federal prisons.
+The PROWD Grants Evaluation will help build the evidence base about what works for employment-focused reentry programs serving people exiting federal prisons.

-- Early implementation: How were programs implemented during the first year of the grant?
+- Early implementation: How did PROWD grantees plan for implementation of their program model?
+How were programs implemented during the first year of the grant, including the planning period?
 To what extent were new systems or partnerships built?
 What challenges and barriers did grantees face?
-What are the characteristics of the participants served?

 Project Duration: 60 Months